Guyh44/urlshortner/README.md

 - **Swagger Documentation**: Interactive API documentation
 - **SQLite Database**: Lightweight, file-based database for storing URL mappings
 - **Input Validation**: URL format validation on both frontend and backend
+- **analytics**: allows us to see how many time a shortened URL was visited
 ## Technologies Used

 ### Frontend